-Historical fiction is one of my all-time favorite genres, so it makes sense that I’d want to write books with a historical feel.
-Because the historical stories I write are fictional history in completely fictional worlds, they aren’t solely historical fiction.
-They’re historical fantasy fiction.
+Historical fiction is my all-time favorite genre!
+Because the historical stories I write are fictional history in a completely fictional world, they’re technically historical fantasy fiction.

-Yes, “fantasy” does have certain connotations.
-There’s usually an expectation of magic, mythical creatures, and the like, but my stories don’t have those fantastical elements.
-Their “fantasy” label simply signifies that the history, geography, characters, languages, etc. in the books are all imagined, not factual.
-(Of course, in my role as the English-speaking translator for my characters, I do translate most of their dialogue into English. 😉 )
+My historical fantasy stories don’t have fantastical elements like magic or mythical creatures.
+But the history, geography, characters, languages, etc. in the books are all imagined, not factual.
+Of course, in my role as the English-speaking translator for my characters, I do translate most of their dialogue into English. 😉

 These stories will likely appeal to you if you’re a historical fiction fan who can enjoy a story with history that’s purely from an author’s imagination.
 If you’re a fantasy fiction fan who enjoys fictional worlds and some world building, my historical fantasy fiction may appeal to you as well.

-A love story, on the other hand, may be just as romantic, with love as a significant focus, but it doesn’t necessarily follow the romance genre formula.
-For instance, if the romantic aspect of a plot doesn’t show up until fairly late in a book because the hero and heroine don’t meet each other until then, it’s not a romance.
-It’s a love story.
-If at the end of a book, the romantic hero and heroine are going their separate ways for a time, and the status of their relationship is left open-ended, it’s not a romance.
-It’s a love story.
+A love story, on the other hand, may have love as a significant aspect of the plot, but it doesn’t necessarily follow the romance genre formula.
+For instance, if the romantic aspect of a love story’s plot doesn’t show up until halfway through the book because the hero and heroine don’t meet each other until then, it isn’t a romance.
+If at the end of a love story, the romantic hero and heroine go their separate ways for a time, and the status of their relationship is left open-ended, it isn’t a romance.

-When I label one of my books as a love story, it signifies that romantic love is a prominent theme in the book, but the book isn’t of the romance genre.
-If you’re like me and believe that romantic love is a vital and universal part of life, and you enjoy seeing that kind of love portrayed in fiction, then my romances and love stories may appeal to you.
+If you’re like me and believe that romantic love is a vital and universal part of life, then my sweet* romances and love stories may appeal to you.